dominikdorfstetter/for-my-love-svelte/README.md

 ## Features

-- 3D animated heart visualization with ThreeJS
+- 2D animated hearts with CSS animations
 - Internationalization (i18n) with support for English, German, and Spanish
 - Interactive animations and transitions
 - Rotating messages and greetings